Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios/ampli.md

     ];
     ```

-All event objects can be sent using the generic track method.
+You can send all Even objects using the generic track method.

 === "Swift"